Students of the Dutch bachelor’s programme, see Geschiedenis van de Psychologie

 History of Psychology focuses on the changeability and fallibility of knowledge in general and psychological knowledge in particular.
 In addition, the course aims to make clear how internal and external scientific factors have contributed to the development of psychology as a discipline, and how the academic discipline of psychology continues to be indebted to the more general development of science and the history of philosophy.

-In addition to the history of psychology from 1600 until the early days of the cognitive movement in psychology in the 20th century, the course also covers the following:
+In addition to the history of psychology from 1600 until theearly days of cognitive psychology in the 20th century, the course also covers the following:

-An introduction to the theory and history of psychology
+An introduction to the theory and history of science

 An introduction to philosophical terminology

 Be introduced to the main historical conceptions of psychology from 1600 to the early days of cognitive psychology;